Nevada CCW Questions

 This problem is more common than you may think.
 Due to arthritis, age-related muscle atrophy, finger/hand/wrist injury or other medical conditions, many cannot operate the slide on a semi-automatic handgun.
 You may want to consider one or both of these excellent firearms made by Beretta.
 They use a unique tip-up barrel, so you never have to fight a spring to “rack” the slide in order to get a round into the chamber.
 Simply tip up the barrel, place on cartridge in it, snap it closed, then insert a full magazine into the gun.
 It is now ready to fire, once you disengage the safety.

 The Beretta 86 Cheetah is a mid-sized handgun chambered in .380 acp (commonly known as a “short” 9 mm) It is ergonomically well designed, accurate, and has manageable recoil for most.
 While these are no longer produced by Beretta, very nice used ones are available for about $525 on up.

 The Beretta 3032 Tomcat is a sub-compact handgun chambered in .32 acp.
 It is an idea “little gun” for concealed carry, but still packs a punch, when using premium hollow point ammunition.
 They are still being produced , and are available in traditional blued finish, or in the extra-durable Inox finish.
 Expect to pay around $425 for one.

-While we do sympathize with your condition, it will be a big problem, if you cannot hear the range commands.
+It might be.
+While we sympathize with your condition, it will be a BIG problem if you cannot hear the range commands.
 For safety purposes, you must be able to hear, understand, and follow all commands at the range.
 It is not reasonable for you to expect the instructor to yell range commands with the full force of his lungs through the entire training session.
 He is not a drill instructor, and (trust me) you wouldn’t want him to be.